tomhendra/courses/19-testing-javascript/README.md

 ### 4.5.
 Make a shared JavaScript mock module

-- Often with modules that we want to mock in one file we'll probably want top mock in multiple files.
+Often you’ll want to mock the same file throughout all the tests in your codebase.
+So let’s make a shared mock file in Jest's `__mocks__` directory which Jest can load for us automatically.

 - Jest enables this with a mocks directory.
 - We create a directory `__mocks__` and within it a file named as the module that we want to mock.